Pyrrha-Platform/Pyrrha-Dashboard/README.md

 ### Update configuration files

+- Create an `.env` file from the `.env.example` file and include your WebSocket backend URL and Mapbox token.
+This file is hidden by `.gitignore`.
 - Create an `.env` file from the `/api-main/.env.example` file and include your database connection settings and Mapbox token.
 This file is hidden by `.gitignore`.
 - Set up your Python `/api-main/venv` environment as shown in the blog post above.
 Then install the requirements.
 - Create a `vcap-local.json` file from the `/api-auth/vcap-local.json` file and include your App ID settings.
 This file is hidden by `.gitignore`.